cookbooks/about/README.md

 branch of the reference cookbooks.
 Open an issue against the cookbooks/about repository if you wish to add or change a reference cookbook.

+Until a reference cookbook repository has been created all upstream cookbooks are treated equally interms of updates to `master`

 ### Objectives
 This account is a collection of cookbooks that: